Stereographic Markov Chain Monte Carlo: Acknowledgement

 \section{Acknowledgement}

-JY was supported by the Florence Nightingale Fellowship, the Lockey Fund from University of Oxford, and St Peter’s College Research Fund (O'Connor Fund).
-K{\L} has been supported by the Royal Society through the Royal Society University Research Fellowship.
-GOR was supported by EPSRC grants Bayes for Health (R018561) and CoSInES (R034710).
+JY was supported by Florence Nightingale Fellowship, Lockey Fund, and St Peter’s College Research Fund (O'Connor Fund) from University of Oxford.
+K{\L} was supported by a Royal Society University Research Fellowship.
+GOR was supported by EPSRC grants Bayes for Health (R018561) CoSInES (R034710) PINCODE (EP/X028119/1), EP/V009478/1 and by the UKRI grant, OCEAN, EP/Y014650/1.